NWORKZ/YT_PROJECTS/README.md

 SUPPOSEDLY 2ND PROJECT : INLAY PRESENTOR - APP FOR PRESENTING OVERLAYED DATA

-             - The project's stage is pretty raw..i just want the idea will work
+             - The project's stage is pretty raw..i just want to known that if idea will work

             - More updates about this project to come